emacsmirror/org-re-reveal/CONTRIBUTING.md

 <!-- Copyright (C) 2019 Jens Lechtenbörger -->
 <!-- SPDX-License-Identifier: GPL-3.0-or-later -->

-Your contributions in the form of patches or merge/pull requests are very welcome!
+Your contributions in the form of issues, patches, or merge/pull requests are very welcome!

+If you open an issue, please include version information for Emacs (`M-x emacs-version`), Org mode (`M-x org-version`), and org-re-reveal (`M-x org-re-reveal-version`).

 Note that this project with all its contents is published under the GNU General Public License, version 3 or later.
 Thus, when submitting